 RESP Registered Education Savings Plan

-A family that did not contribute to its child’s RESP for a year or more can receive a grant of not more than $1,000 as a CESG in a year (i.e., on a maximum contribution of $5,000).
+The current annual maximum Canada’s education savings grant CESG per beneficiary is $500 that is 20% of the first $2,500 of contribution paid annually each child is entitle to a cumulative limits of $7,200 Canadian RESP education CESG government grant a families that did not contribute to a child education for a year or more can receive a grant of not more than $1,000 as a CESG in a year (i.e., on a maximum contribution of $5,000/CDN).